-Sugar Shack opened as a single store back in 2013, but now the famous donut shop has eleven locations throughout Virginia, with three more scheduled to open in 2019.
+Sugar Shack opened as a single store back in 2013, but now the famous donut shop has twelve locations throughout Virginia, with several more scheduled to open in the coming year.
 Their donuts are hand-rolled and cut every single day, and they use fresh berries and apples rather than frozen fruits or dried ingredients to ensure the most authentic, delicious flavors.
 Sugar Shack has several tasty seasonal donuts, including Red Velvet donuts with cream cheese frosting, Gingerbread Glaze donuts, and Mint Hot Cocoa donuts.
 Order a few dozen, and while you’re waiting, sip on their Mint Mocha Latte, a heavenly holiday beverage that pairs perfectly with their donuts.

 The desserts of Red Truck Bakery have been heralded by many notable publications, including the New York Times, Washingtonian magazine, and Garden & Gun, but the biggest endorsement came from former President Barack Obama, who raved about their pie in a handwritten letter (and even took a picture of him eating the pie in the Oval office!).
 The bakery has all sorts of incredible goodies to share with friends, family, and coworkers during the holiday season, like the Lexington Bourbon Cake made with fresh ginger, the Gluten Free Flourless Chocolate Truffle Cake, the Shenandoah Apple Cake, and the Kentucky Bourbon Pecan Pie.
 If you can’t make it to the Warrenton or Marshall bakery locations, you can order online and have your holiday desserts shipped to you anywhere in the country!